 - 3 sprigs of fresh thyme

-- Add the garlic, corn, roasted red pepper, ancho chile sauce, paprika, seasoned salt, cayenne pepper and ground thyme to the saucepan and cook another 5-10 minutes
+- Add the garlic, corn, roasted red pepper, ancho chili sauce, paprika, seasoned salt, cayenne pepper and ground thyme to the saucepan and cook another 5-10 minutes.

 If you want another great soup recipe … try out this one for French Onion Soup.
 It’s amazing!